vbhethan/rpa-block-copolymer/README.md

 # rpa-block-copolymer

-A PyTorch implementation of the Random Phase Approximation (RPA) free energy for block copolymer melts, with GPU-accelerated gradient-based optimization of both real-space density fields and box geometry.
+A PyTorch implementation of the Random Phase Approximation (RPA) free energy for block copolymer melts and optimization of density fields and box parameters.
 ## Goal of this codebase

 Given a multi-component block copolymer system (chain architecture, composition fractions, Flory-Huggins χ parameters, and a candidate unit cell), this code minimizes the RPA free energy with respect to: